Moonlite-S/Moonlite-S/README.md

 Hello!

-  My name is Sean Louis Dela Cruz, and I am currently a junior in college, going for a Bachelor's degree in Computer Science.
+  My name is Sean Louis Dela Cruz, and I am currently a senior in college, going for a Bachelor's degree in Computer Science.

   I'm interested in various things, but never really stay on one topic.
 I like learning new things when it comes to the world of programming, and I hope to expand my knowledge even more!